Table of contents:

 - A simple, yet plain protein-rich formula.

-- Duck also falls under the category for an uncommon source of proteins in dog food.
+- Duck also falls under the category of an uncommon source of proteins in dog food.

 - Does not contain corn, wheat, soy, or grains of any specific kind.